Russian Missile Strike On Ukraine Village Wreaks Carnage - UrduPoint

 Under the harsh glare of the spotlights, rescue workers and firefighters dug through the rubble with shovels, stopping occasionally to gather up and bag a body part.

-By evening, there were still 15 unidentified bodies, Sergiy Boldyrev, head of the Kharkiv regional police investigation department, told journalists at the scene.
+By evening, there were still 15 unidentified bodies, Sergiy Bolvinov, head of the Kharkiv regional police investigation department, told journalists at the scene.

 Forensic experts would carry out DNA searches on the bodies taken to Kharkiv, he added.